amirmasoudabdol/Bilbo/docs/examples/bakker_et_al_2012.md

 ## Second Extension: More Aggressive QRPs

 Another extension of this model could investigate the effect of more aggressive QRPs when stricter *α*’s are introduced.
-For instance, we could adjust the Optional Stopping such that the Researcher adds new subjects one by one until she finds a significance result.
-Furthermore, the Outliers Removal procedure can be replaced by a Subjective Outliers Removal method where the research continuously lowers *k* and remove corresponding outliers until she finds a significant results.
+For instance, we could adjust Optional Stopping such that the researcher adds new subjects one by one until she finds a significance result.
+Furthermore, the Outliers Removal procedure can be replaced by a Subjective Outliers Removal method where the researcher continuously lowers *k* and remove corresponding outliers until she finds a significant results.
 These two changes can be added to the configuration file as following:

 ??? hackingstrategy "Hacking Strategy: _Advance Hacker_"
     ```json linenums="1" hl_lines="13 29"